-First, she’ll see someone give him an office plant that isn’t flourishing.
-He’ll smile and hold it in his hands.
-He’ll study it for a moment.
+She sees someone give him an office plant that isn’t flourishing.
+He smiles and holds it in his hands.
 He’ll look like an actor cast as an out-of-work carpenter.

-He’ll hold the pot to his ear.
-Tap it and listen again.
-Everybody loves the boss.
+He holds the pot to his ear.
+Taps it and listens again.

 Dear Father, he’ll say.